k2view-academy/K2View-Academy/articles/23_fabric_transactions/02_fabric_transactions.md

 The transaction is performed on an LUI level whereby the **get LUI** must be performed before running the update commands.
 The **get LUI** can be performed before or after starting the transaction.
 Note that you cannot get a different LUI until the changes on the current one are committed or rolled back.

-For example, when the LU's [Root table](/articles/01_fabric_overview/02_fabric_glossary.md#root-table) is CUSTOMER, you can get CUSTOMER 1 and ADDRESS 100 in one transaction, but are not permitted to get CUSTOMER 1 and CUSTOMER 2 in one transaction.
+For example, when the LU's [Root table](/articles/01_fabric_overview/02_fabric_glossary.md#root-table) is CUSTOMER, you can get CUSTOMER 1 and ADDRESS 100 in one transaction, but getting CUSTOMER 1 and CUSTOMER 2 in one transaction is not permitted.

 The LU tables that are populated by the update process must be part of the [LU schema](/articles/03_logical_units/03_LU_schema_window.md) and can be defined either with or without a population.